Adaptive Reorganization of Neural Pathways for Continual Learning with Spiking Neural Networks: Method

-In the testing process of our model, the regulation network inputs task-relevant inputs $x_T$ and layer-relevant inputs $x_L$, self-organized outputs task-specific sparse pathways $P_t$; the SNN receives picture samples $D_t$ and task-specific pathways $P_t$, outputs prediction class $y$ as shown following:
+In the testing process of our model, the reorganization network inputs task-relevant inputs $x_t$ and layer-relevant inputs $x_l$, self-organized outputs task-specific sparse pathways $P_{t,l}$; the SNN receives picture samples $D_t$ and task-specific pathways $P_{t,l}$, outputs prediction class $\hat{y}$.
+We present the specific procedure of our ADR-SNN algorithm as follow Algorithm:

-During training, our SOR-SNN inputs training samples to compute the training loss $L$.
-Then through backpropagation our model adaptively optimizes the parameters of the regulation network which contains learnable task-related inputs $x_T$, layer-related inputs $x_L$, synaptic selection parameter $A_s, \widetilde{A_s}$, and the LSTM weights.